davidekunno93/things-to-do-app-frontend/README.md

 *0 tasks in this category when you first create it and haven't added anything yet *make time picker w/o 0 in front of time

 Feedback
 *Make AM/PM drop down separate selection (meet user expectations) *Make priority btn bolder when inactive
 *create tooltips to help users understand how to... use advanced settings/set priority/add to my day/edit name and steps of tasks from task box

+**axios caused 1 high severity vulnerability**

+**Backend connection points**
+CompleteSignUpModal.jsx - when signing up the user info is sent to the backend for saving to database (local)